KtwoMK/KryspinJemiolo/README.md

 #### Facts About Me

-- Born in Poland, Debica :flag_pl:
+- Born in Poland, Debica
-- Living in the UK for over 13+ years :flag_gb:
+- Living in the UK for over 13+ years
 - 16 years of age
 - current interest: front end web development
+- Favourite song: All Mine - Plaza

 ---